Gravity (Lecrae album): Background

 Gravity is a follow-up to the mixtape Church Clothes, which was released earlier in 2012, and Lecrae's two previous studio albums, Rehab, which was released in September 2010, and Rehab: The Overdose, which followed five months later.
 The Church Clothes mixtape was released for free on May 10, 2012, and was hosted by DJ Don Cannon.
 It was considered Lecrae's step into the mainstream due to his collaboration with artists such as No Malice of Clipse and the producers 9th Wonder, Boi-1da, S1 and Street Symphony.
 The featuring of mainstream artists, particularly Don Cannon, was controversial within Christian circles.
 The mixtape was downloaded on DatPiff.com almost 100,000 times within 48 hours and in less than a month reached 250,000 downloads, a platinum rating on DatPiff.com.

-Lecrae said in a statement to AllHipHop: "With the release of Gravity, I really wanted to expand on my previous work while still making sure to keep it all very authentic to who I am as an artist as well as a person[.]
+Lecrae said to AllHipHop: "With the release of Gravity, I really wanted to expand on my previous work while still making sure to keep it all very authentic to who I am as an artist as well as a person[.]
 When I released Church Clothes earlier this year, it was the precursor of what's come with this album.
 It introduced my music to new audiences, allowing me to impact others."